 During the summer months of the Covid-19 pandemic, I saw an old newspaper article about a boy from my hometown that had a really big adventure.
 I thought the story was just the kind of tall-tale that needed retelling.
-With some encouragement from a high school English teacher, I took the true story and embellished it with a healthy measure of silliness and a sprinkle of historical tidbits from 1910 Ohio to create a fun story about a boy in a runaway balloon.
+With some encouragement from one of my high school English teachers, I took the true story and embellished it with a healthy measure of silliness and a sprinkle of historical tidbits from 1910 Ohio to create a fun story about a boy in a runaway balloon.

 It’s called “Freddy Shortpants and the Dreadful Dirigible Disaster”